julianmatos97/farsight/README.md

 1. **Document Processing Flow**:

    - Download documents from EDGAR
-   - Process documents to extract content
+   - Process documents to extract content (including text, tables, and charts)
    - Generate embeddings for document chunks
    - Store processed documents and embeddings in PostgreSQL

 2. **Query Processing Flow**:

    - Analyze queries to extract key information
-   - Select relevant documents
+   - Select relevant documents based on company and timeframe
    - Retrieve relevant content using vector similarity search
-   - Generate responses with citations
+   - Generate accurate responses with proper citations

 3. **Evaluation Flow**:
    - Generate test suites with questions
    - Process questions through the system
-   - Evaluate system performance
+   - Evaluate system performance against ground truth

+## Technical Implementation

+The system implements the three core technical processes specified in the project requirements:

+1. **Preprocessing**: Documents are processed to extract text, tables, and charts, which are then chunked and embedded for efficient retrieval
+2. **Document Selection**: The system analyzes queries to determine which 10-K/10-Q documents are relevant
+3. **Relevance Determination**: Vector similarity and reranking are used to identify the most relevant document sections for answering queries

 ## Installation